 Standard budget considerations may include:

-You can refer to the event budget template to help prompt possible event costs available on SharePoint.
+Refer to the event budget template on SharePoint to help determine possible event costs.

 Selecting a date and time

 When choosing a date and time for your event, please take into consideration:

 university holidays, public holidays, weekends and study weeks to ensure availability of your preferred venue and/or budget implications, including staff overtime wages